Kong/terraform-provider-konnect/docs/resources/application_auth_strategy.md

 Optional:

 - `configs` (Attributes) JSON-B object containing the configuration for the OIDC strategy.
-Requires replacement if changed. ; Not Null (see [below for nested schema](#nestedatt--openid_connect--configs))
+Not Null; Requires replacement if changed. (see [below for nested schema](#nestedatt--openid_connect--configs))
 - `dcr_provider_id` (String) Requires replacement if changed.
 - `display_name` (String) The display name of the Auth strategy.
 This is used to identify the Auth strategy in the Portal UI.

-Requires replacement if changed. ; Not Null
+Not Null; Requires replacement if changed.
 - `labels` (Map of String) Labels store metadata of an entity that can be used for filtering an entity list or for searching across entity types.

 Keys must be of length 1-63 characters, and cannot start with "kong", "konnect", "mesh", "kic", or "_".
 Requires replacement if changed.
 - `name` (String) The name of the auth strategy.
 This is used to identify the auth strategy in the Konnect UI.

-Requires replacement if changed. ; Not Null
+Not Null; Requires replacement if changed.
-- `strategy_type` (String) Requires replacement if changed. ; Not Null; must be one of ["openid_connect"]
+- `strategy_type` (String) Not Null; must be "openid_connect"; Requires replacement if changed.

 Read-Only:

 - `active` (Boolean) At least one published product version is using this auth strategy.
 - `created_at` (String) An ISO-8601 timestamp representation of entity creation date.
 - `dcr_provider` (Attributes) (see [below for nested schema](#nestedatt--openid_connect--dcr_provider))
-- `id` (String) Contains a unique identifier used for this resource.
+- `id` (String) Contains a unique identifier used by the API for this resource.
 - `updated_at` (String) An ISO-8601 timestamp representation of entity update date.

 <a id="nestedatt--openid_connect--configs"></a>